icsa-caps/ccKVS/README.md

 * Two per-key **strongly consistent** flavours:
     * **Linearizability** (Lin - strongest --> 2 network RTTs): Invalidate & Update caches
     * **Sequential Consistency** (SC - 1RTT): Update the caches

-## Repository Contains
-1. ccKVS is based on HERD/MICA design as an underlying KVS, the code of which we have modified to implement both our underlying KVS and our (symmetric) caches.
-2. Similarly for implementing efficient (CRCW) synchronization over seqlocks we have used the optiks library.
-More details can be found in our Eurosys'18 paper.

 ## Requirments